 I designed a T-shirt for the charity, for use at events, with a QR code on the sleeve guiding people to our website donations page.
 In 2021 I created a second t-shirt for a fundraising "walk in their shoes" event.

 I redesigned a PowerPoint presentation for use at events.
 It was used at The Comedy Store in London for a benefit gig.

 I had the pleasurable job of photographing the Comedy Store benefit gig which was hosted by the charity's patron Felicity Ward.
-I even got the amazing opportunity to meet Stewart Lee!
+I was lucky enough to meet her, Phil Wang and Stewart Lee!